Yasuji Kaneko

 Yasuji Kaneko (金子 安次, Kaneko Yasuji) was an ex-soldier of the Imperial Japanese Army, and a former detainee of both Siberian Internment by the Soviet Union during 1945–1950 and Fushun War Criminals Management Centre in China during 1950–1956.
 He was known for his extensive war crimes testimony, including his alleged involvement in the Unit 731.
-His testimony appeared in the 2001 film Japanese Devils and the 2007 film Iris Chang: The Rape of Nanking (although he was not involved in the Nanjing Massacre).
+His testimony appeared in the 2001 documentary film Japanese Devils and the 2007 documentary film Nanking, an adaption of Iris Chang's book The Rape of Nanking (although Kaneko was not involved in the Nanjing Massacre).
 He was a member of the Association of Returnees from China.

 Testimony

 Kaneko started giving public testimony around 1996, at the age of 76.
 According to his testimony, he joined the army in 1940, and spread cholera into the water system of Linqing in September 1943.
 In an interview with the Japan Times on 26 September 1996, Yasuji stated "I murdered 100 people or more by torture."
 He also stated that he murdered and raped many Chinese people.

 He testified during an interview with English professor and activist Yun Chung-Ok in December 2000: "Comfort women were expensive.
 Therefore, I kidnapped, raped, and killed the Chinese women."
 In an interview with the Washington Post he claimed that he raped many Chinese women during the invasion of China.

 "They cried out, but it didn't matter to us whether the women lived or died," Kaneko said in an interview with The Associated Press at his Tokyo home.
 "We were the emperor's soldiers.
 Whether in military brothels or in the villages, we raped without reluctance."